 Fall: In fall, Hudsonian Godwits apparently undertake a non-stop migration after staging in Saskatchewan at least to staging areas in the Amazon Basin, but possibly directly to wintering areas in Argentina and Chile (Senner et al 2014, O’Brien et al 2006).
 Thus, interior USA fall records are few, but are spread over a wider area than in spring.
 Records from the northwestern United States suggest that a few juveniles occur in the Interior in Sep (Paulson 1993).

-There are six fall reports, three documented and accepted by NOURC:
+There are seven fall reports, four documented, three accepted by NOURC and one pending:

 22 Aug 2000 juvenile Lake McConaughy, Keith Co (Jorgensen 2002)